yaptide/docs/docs/scoring.md

 ![Setting up new detector](assets/scoring/detector_details.png)

-When selected the detector should be visible in the 3D and cross-section views.
+When selected, the detector should be visible in the 3D and cross-section views.

 ### Slab in YZ plane